fahad0samara/Gemini-AI-Chat/README.md

 ## 📄 License

-MIT License - feel free to use this project for your own purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### MIT License Summary
+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use
+- ⚠️ No liability
+- ⚠️ No warranty

+Copyright (c) 2025 Fahad Samara

 ## 👥 Contact

 - Create an issue for bug reports
 - Submit a pull request for contributions
-- Email: your.email@example.com

 ## 🙏 Acknowledgments